Private Research Mentorship

 Serious revision

-The mentor works through structure, evidence, logic, and writing.
-Some lines survive.
-Plenty do not.
-That is the job.
+The mentor works through structure, evidence, logic, and prose.
+Some of it survives; much of it is rebuilt.
+That is the work.

 04